k-rns/workshop_data_reuse/_episodes/03_dataset_locally_api.md

 - Requests must not have any internal spaces.

 - Requests are case sensitive.

-- {} is notation to denote an optional part of the request.

-- [**datasetID**](http://www.neracoos.org/erddap/tabledap/documentation.html#datasetID) identifies the name that ERDDAP  assigned to the source web site and dataset  (for example, pmelTaoDySst).
-You can see a list of    [datasetID options available via tabledap](http://www.neracoos.org/erddap/tabledap/index.html).
+- [**datasetID**](http://www.neracoos.org/erddap/tabledap/documentation.html#datasetID) identifies the name that ERDDAP  assigned to the source web site and dataset  (for example, bcodmo_dataset_786013).
+You can see a list of    [datasetID options available via tabledap](https://erddap.bco-dmo.org/erddap/tabledap/index.html).